google/WebFundamentals/src/content/en/showcase/2017/voot.md

 To offer a true app-like experience, Voot.com also implemented [add to home screen](/web/fundamentals/engage-and-retain/app-install-banners/), allowing users to launch the page from their home screen like a native app.
-This combined with a streamlined login process allows users to quickly and easily re- engage with the site and watch their favorite shows.
+This combined with a streamlined login process allows users to quickly and easily re-engage with the site and watch their favorite shows.

 Voot launched its new UI first on mobile web, ahead of desktop web and native app.
 Within days of launch, the improvements translated to a 19% reduction in